Anan51/TDTbot/wit_data/origin/jux.md

 # Spellflinger 🃏
-> At the start of the game, use tdt$draft to gain a Spell 📜 .
-You can discard spells on a turn to grant your skills a modifier.
+> At the start of the game, use tdt$draft to gain 5 Spells 📜 .
 All spells are single use.